Senior Data Engineer - Johannesburg - up to R1.4m Per Annum at e-Merge IT Recruitment - IT-Online

 - Azure certification advantageous

-The Reference Number for this position is BRM57358 which is a Permanent position based in Sandton, Johannesburg offering a cost to company of up to [URL Removed] Per Annum negotiable on experience and ability.
-Contact Bryce at [Email Address Removed] or call him at [Phone Number Removed]; to discuss this and other opportunities.
+The Reference Number for this position is MM57358 which is a Permanent position based in Sandton, Johannesburg offering a cost to company of up to [URL Removed] Per Annum negotiable on experience and ability.
+Contact Mpho at [Email Address Removed] or call him at [Phone Number Removed]; to discuss this and other opportunities.

 Are you ready for a change of scenery?
 E-Merge IT recruitment is a specialist niche recruitment agency.
 We offer our candidates options so that we can successfully place the right developers with the right companies in the right roles.
 Check out the e-Merge website [URL Removed] for more great positions.